 When you see a doctor or other health care provider, you may owe certain out of pocket costs like a copayment, coinsurance, or deductible.
-You may have additional costs or have to pay the entire bill if you see a provider or visit a health care facility that isn't in your health plan's network.
+You may have additional costs or have to pay the entire bill if you see a provider or a visit a health care facility that isn't in your health plan's network.

-"Out-of-network" means providers and facilities that haven't signed a contract with your health plan to provide services.
+"Out-of-network" means providers and facilities that haven't signed a contract with your health plan.
 Out-of-network providers may be allowed to bill you for the difference between what your plan pays the provider and the full amount charged by the provider.
 This is called "balance billing."
-This amount is likely more than in-network costs for the same service and might not count toward your plan's deductible or annual out-of-pocket limit.
+This amount is likely more than in-network costs for the same service and might not count toward your annual out-of-pocket limit.

 "Surprise billing" is an unexpected balance bill.
 This can happen when you can't control who is involved in your care-like when you have an emergency or when you schedule a visit at an innetwork facility but are unexpectedly treated by an out-of-network provider.
-Surprise medical bills could cost thousands of dollars depending on the procedure or service.